 OLD TOWN CHANIA, CRETE SIGHTSEEING

-The Old Town and Chania Old Harbor are excellent places for visitors to get acquainted with the ancient city.
-We are highlighting what to see and where to go for the best sightseeing.
+The Old Town and Chania Old Harbor are excellent places to get acquainted with the ancient city.
+We are highlighting what to see and where to go for the prime sights.
+That said, one of the best things to do in Chania Old Town is to get lost in the lanes that twist away from the harbor.

 Shopping at the Old Municipal Market of Chania is highly touted as one of the fun things to do in Crete, Greece.
 The market building dates to the early 1900s (but was under renovation during our visit).